 Organizations interested in becoming HUD-approved to provide counseling services must be either: 1) a private or public nonprofit organization or 2) a state or local government.
 Individuals interested in becoming housing counselors should visit the HUD Exchange Housing Counseling resource page.
-For-profit entities are not eligible to become HUD-approved Housing Counseling Agencies.
+For-profit entities are not eligible to become HUD-approved HCAs.

 Organizations may apply as any of the following: a Local Housing Counseling Agency (LHCA), an Intermediary (regional or national), a multi-state organization, or as a state housing finance agency (HFA).

-An LHCA is eligible to apply to HUD for grant funding under its Notice of Funding Availability (NOFA) or they can plan to apply to work through a with a HUD-approved Intermediary or state housing finance agency (HFA).
+An LHCA is eligible to apply to HUD for grant funding under its Notice of Funding Availability (NOFA) or they can plan to apply to work through a with a HUD Participating Intermediary or state housing finance agency (HFA).

-The options for participating with HUD’s Housing Counseling program are described in this flowchart.
+The options for participating with HUD’s Housing Counseling program are described in the Approval Process flowchart.